Querz/GooglyEyes/README.md

 Funny Googly Eyes for your OS X System Tray!

 ---
+For best results, move the icon to the right-most location in your system tray (Cmd+Drag).

 To hide the Java Icon in the Dock, run with this JVM argument:
 ```